geo-ant/varpro/README.md

 implemented to describe a model function.
 This often allows us to shave of the last hundreds of microseconds from the computation e.g. by caching intermediate calculations.
 The crate documentation contains detailed examples.

+This interface is not only useful for performance, but also for cases that are difficult or impossible to accomodate using only the `SeparableModelBuilder`.
+It was designed for performance and ease of use and should cover most use cases, but there are limitations to what it is supposed to do.

 ## Acknowledgements